Category

 Step 4: Evaluate your response

-The final step in a business threat assessment is what makes the process iterative.
-Once you have identified a threat, assessed its impact, and responded, you need to assess your response.
+The final step in a business threat assessment is what makes the risk assessment process iterative.
+Once you have identified a threat, assessed its impact, and responded, you must assess your response.

-Here are the questions you need to be asking:
+Here are the questions you need to ask:

 • Was this a threat our organization had identified?